Public-Health-Scotland/posit-workbench-job-scheduler/README.md

 ##### n_cpu

-The number of CPUs to request for the Workbench Job e.g. `1.0`
+The number of CPUs to request for the Workbench Job e.g. `1.0`.
+Default is the default number of CPUs for a session as defined in the Kubernetes cluster.

 ##### n_ram

-The amount of memory (RAM) in MiB to request for the Workbench Job e.g. `4096`
+The amount of memory (RAM) in MiB to request for the Workbench Job e.g. `4096`.
+Default is the default amount of memory for a session as defined in the Kubernetes cluster.

 #### Examples